silviacambiago/bachelor-thesis/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-Special thanks to my supervisor and committee for their guidance and feedback throughout the research process.

 ---